luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

                 return //nothing more to do if it's "append to namespace"

 handle methods added to core classes

         if nameDeclClass.nodeDeclared and nameDeclClass.nodeDeclared.name is "*Global Scope*"

-            // is append to a core class
+for each method declaration in .body

             for each item in .body.statements
                 where item.specific.constructor is Grammar.MethodDeclaration
                     declare item.specific: Grammar.MethodDeclaration

-                    if no item.specific.nameDecl, continue //shim
+                    if no item.specific.nameDecl, continue // do not process, is a shim

-                    // keep a list of all methods appended to core-defined classes (like String)
-                    // they require a special registration, because the class pre-exists in core appendToCoreClassMethods.push item.specific
+keep a list of all methods appended to core-defined classes (like String) they require a special registration, because the class pre-exists in core

+                    appendToCoreClassMethods.push item.specific

-                    //also add to allMethods, since the class is core, is not declared in this project item.specific.nameDecl.addToAllMethodNames
+also add to allMethods, since the class is core, is not declared in this project

+                    item.specific.nameDecl.addToAllMethodNames

-                    // out header
+out header

                     .out 'extern any ',item.specific.nameDecl.getComposedName(),"(DEFAULT_ARGUMENTS);",NL